lmansfieldPC/iOSAppDevelopment/lab3.md

 # Lab 3

 ### Getting Started:
-Create a new playground in Xcode and name is `Lab2_ArraysAndDictionaries`.
+Create a new playground in Xcode and name it `Lab2_ArraysAndDictionaries`.

 1. **Warm-Up**: Review constants and variables.